Gaddam Venkatswamy

-G. Venkat Swamy (5 October 1929 – 22 December 2014) was an Indian politician who was a member of the 14th Lok Sabha.
+Gaddam Venkatswamy (5 October 1929 – 22 December 2014) was an Indian politician who was a member of the 14th Lok Sabha.

 Career

 He represented the Peddapalli constituency of Telangana and was a member of the Indian National Congress (INC) political party.
 He was popularly known as Kaka or Gudisela Venkataswamy.
 He was elected to Lok Sabha 7 times, 4 times from Peddapalli Lok Sabha and 3 times from Siddipet Lok Sabha.
 His son Gaddam Vivekanand represented Peddapalli Lok Sabha from 2009–2014.

 Personal life

-Both his sons Gaddam Vinod, former MLA and Minister and Gaddam Vivekananda are politicians.
+Both his sons Gaddam Vinod Kumar, former MLA and Minister and Gaddam Vivekanand are politicians.
 Venkatswamy died of an illness on 22 December 2014, in Care hospital in Hyderabad.
 He belonged to Mala community.

+Kaka Garu was an Indian politician who served as a three-time MLA, seven-time member of parliament, and three-time Union Minister in various Congress-led governments.
+Known for his dedication to public service and his close association with some of India’s most influential political leaders, Kaka Garu played a crucial role in shaping welfare policies and political reforms in India.